Chapter Name: Playing With Magnets

 Step by Step Procedure:

-- Ensure the surface is clean and free from any debris before conducting the experiment.
+- Ensure that the magnet is clean and free from any external magnetic substances before starting the experiment.

 Lesson Learnt from Experiment: